atpar/ap-monorepo/README.md

 ---

-[ACTUS Protocol](https://docs.actus-protocol.io/) is a smart contract system and Typescript library for issuing and servicing financial assets on Ethereum.
+[ACTUS Protocol](https://docs.actus-protocol.io/) is an open source smart contract system and Typescript library for issuing and servicing financial assets on Ethereum.
 It is build on top of actus-solidity, a free and open-source implementation of the [ACTUS standard](https://www.actusfrf.org/).

 If you're interested to get involved, follow us on [Twitter](https://twitter.com/at_par_), join our [Discord](https://discord.gg/WdAhDYq), and [try one of our guides](https://docs.actus-protocol.io/guides/getting-started)!